 Amortization of Intangible Assets.
-Amortization of intangible assets for the nine months ended September 30, 2000 was \$436.8 million and represented 68% of total operating expenses for the period.
+Amortization of intangible assets for the six months ended June 30, 2000 was \$198.1 million and represented 64% of total operating expenses for such period.
 Amortization expense primarily relates to the acquisitions of Network24 and INTERVU and the associated amortization of intangible assets acquired as part of these acquisitions.
 These intangible assets are being amortized on a straight-line basis over two to three years.
-We expect amortization of our intangible assets as of September 30, 2000 to be approximately \$239 million per quarter through 2003.
+We expect amortization of intangible assets to be approximately \$238 million per quarter as a result of these acquisitions.

 Equity-Related Compensation.
-Equity-related compensation was \$7.6 million for the nine months ended September 30, 1999 and \$21.3 million for the nine months ended September 30, 2000.
-For the nine months ended September 30, 2000, equity-related compensation includes \$7.3 million for the amortization of deferred compensation and \$14.0 million for the acceleration of stock option vesting for certain terminated employees.
-At September 30, 2000, deferred compensation, which is a component of stockholders' equity, was \$25.3 million.
+Equity-related compensation expenses consist of the amortization of deferred compensation resulting from the grant of stock options or shares of restricted stock at exercise or sale prices deemed to be less than the fair value of the common stock on the grant date and compensation expense related to the acceleration of stock option vesting for certain terminated employees.
+At June 30, 2000, deferred compensation, which is a component of stockholders' equity, was \$26.6 million.
 This amount is being amortized ratably over the vesting periods of the applicable stock options and restricted shares, typically four years, with 25% vesting on the first anniversary of the grant date and the balance vesting 6.25% quarterly thereafter.
-Related to the amortization of deferred compensation, we expect to incur equity-related compensation expenses of at least \$10.1 million in 2000, \$10.2 million in 2001, \$8.7 million in 2002 and \$3.6 million in 2003.
+We expect to incur equity related compensation expenses of at least \$16.0 million in 2000, \$8.7 million in 2001, \$8.7 million in 2002 and \$3.6 million in 2003.

 Interest Income (Expense), Net.
-Interest income (expense), net, was \$(11,000) for the nine months ended September 30, 1999 and \$11.1 million for the nine months ended September 30, 2000.
-Interest income

-(expense), net, consists of interest earned on cash, cash equivalents and short-term and long-term investment balances, net of interest expense.
-Interest income increased in the first nine months of 2000 due to interest earned on proceeds from the issuance of senior subordinated notes, the sale of preferred stock in several private placements and the sale of common stock in our initial public offering during 1999, partially offset by accrued interest expense on our 5 1/2% convertible subordinated notes and the amortization of deferred financing costs.
+Interest income (expense), net was \$(144,000) for the six months ended June 30, 1999 and \$7.4 million for the six months ended June 30, 2000.
+Interest income (expense), net consists of interest earned on cash, cash equivalent and short-term and long-term investment balances, net of interest expense.
+Interest income increased in 2000 due to interest on proceeds from the issuance of senior subordinated notes, the sale of preferred stock in several private placements and the sale of common stock in our initial public offering during 1999, partially offset by accrued interest expense on our 5 1/2% convertible subordinated notes and the amortization of deferred financing costs.